TheDiscProg/simex-messaging/README.md

 # Simex (Simple Message Exchange) Messaging API

-Simex (Simple Message Exchange) Messaging API is a method for two entities to communicate with each other over the network.
+Simex (Simple Message Exchange) Messaging API is a method for two services to communicate with each other over the network using a single endpoint.

 It is designed to manage software complexity by: